Saver Day Pass SBB - starting at 29 CHF

 Are you planning on spending three days in Switzerland and are looking for your perfect itinerary?
 If so, this selection of 13 itineraries will help you plan your trip.
 It shows you different options that are all doable in three days from Zurich.

-Switzerland may be small.
-But don’t let that fool you.
-There’s more than enough to see and do for several weeks.
-Of course, not everyone has this amount of time available to just travel around.
+Switzerland might be small, but don’t let that fool you.
+There’s more than enough to see and do to fill several weeks.
+Of course, not everyone has that much time to travel freely for multiple weeks.

-If you’re visiting Switzerland for three days, the following itineraries will help you plan your trip.
-They are all doable within three days and have their starting point in Zurich.
-However, if you’d like to start in a different place, you can easily adapt your trip accordingly.
-Zurich is very well connected and can be reached from every other city in Switzerland.
+If you’re only in Switzerland for three days, the following itineraries will help you plan your trip.
+All of them can be completed in three days, starting from Zurich.
+However, if you want to start from a different location than Zurich, you can easily adjust your trip.
+Zurich is well-connected by train from anywhere in Switzerland.

-Also, if you have more than three days available and see an itinerary you like, you can easily stretch it out by spending an extra night at some of the places.
+If you have more than three days and see an itinerary you like, it’s easy to extend it by spending an extra night in some places.

 Happy planning!

-In the morning, join a guided tour in Lucerne or discover the city on your own.
-Walk across the Kapellbrücke, take a stroll through the old town, hang out by the lake, check out the Swiss Museum of Transport or visit the Glacier Garden with its famous Lion Monument.
+Start your day with a guided city tour in Lucerne or explore the city on your own.
+Stroll across the Chapel Bridge, wander through the Old Town, relax by the lake, visit the Swiss Museum of Transport, or check out the Glacier Garden with the famous Lion Monument.

-Once you’re ready to move on, grab some take-away lunch and have it on the train to Trubschachen.
-But watch out.
-This train gets split up along the way and only the front part travels through the picturesque Entlebuch region to Trubschachen.
-When you’re at the platform in Lucerne, please check the display to make sure you get on the right half of the train.
+When you're ready to move on, grab a take-away lunch to enjoy on the train to Trubschachen.
+This train splits along the way, and only the front part takes you through the picturesque Entlebuch to Trubschachen.
+When you're at the platform in Lucerne, keep an eye on the display to make sure you board the right section of the train.

-Today, you’ve got plenty of activities to choose from.
-Join a guided city tour or explore Bern on your own.
-Take a stroll through the old town, head to the bear park, check out the Bundeshaus (House of Parliament) and walk back to Rosengarten for the views.
+Today, you can choose from a variety of activities.
+Join a city tour or explore Bern on your own.
+Stroll through the old town, visit the Bear Park, check out the Federal Palace, and walk back to the Rose Garden to enjoy the view.

 Today, you’re in for some serious hiking and a ton of impressive mountain views.
 In the morning, catch the train to Wasserauen and hike up to Seealpsee, one of the three lakes in the Alpstein mountain range.
 Spend some time in this peaceful spot before moving on to Ebenalp.